Gin Toddy

 Frequently Asked Questions

-What gin works best for a Gin Toddy?
+Can I use flavored gin for a Gin Toddy?

 Is the Gin Toddy served hot or cold?

-What is the best way to garnish a Gin Toddy?
+What type of gin is best for making a Gin Toddy?